ARMmbed/mbed-os-tf-m-regression-tests/vagrant/README.md

 # About

-This is a fairly minimal Vagrantfile and associated bootstrap scripts for setting up a build environment for [TrustedFirmware-M](https://www.trustedfirmware.org).
+This is a fairly minimal Vagrantfile and associated bootstrap scripts for setting up a GCC-based build environment for [TrustedFirmware-M](https://www.trustedfirmware.org).

 Note that the vagrant virtual machine will contain an independent copy of TF-M